How to include your grandchild in your financial plan

 While you can make gifts outright to your grandchildren, you may instead choose to make gifts to them in certain accounts or structures that designate someone else to control how the gifts are invested and when they are distributed to your grandchildren.

 You can fund custodial or 529 accounts with annual exclusion gifts (or with more than that if a larger gift is consistent with your goals).
 If you are the custodian of the custodial account or the owner of the 529 account, you control both the investments in and distributions from those accounts.
 However, since you are the owner of the accounts, your grandchildren must come to you to request a distribution when they want or need money from the accounts and cannot direct you to make any distributions.
 While that may be desirable for other reasons, it may lead to logistical problems when making timely tuition payments, for example.
+Depending on the terms of the state’s plan you have, you may have the ability to transfer ownership of the plan to another eligible owner, including your grandchild or your grandchild’s parents.

 Alternatively, you can make these gifts in a trust and appoint a trustee—who can be your children, their spouses, or a trusted friend or professional advisor, or a corporate trustee—to control the trusts.